Aim and Scope:

 • For field research, access to appropriate resources for the student in Africa will be made by the faculty mentor.

 How to apply:

 Candidates that hold a position in a scientific organization (e.g. university, national program, international non-profit organization, etc.) in Kenya, Tanzania, Malawi, Zimbabwe and Uganda are being considered at this time.
 A two-stage application process is required for the program.
 Before applying to UD’s graduate program, send the following documents directly to AGRA (JNaibei@agra.org) with the subject line “Borel Global Fellows Program.”

 4) Up to three letters of reference from individuals who can judge your scholastic capability and potential for research at the graduate level

-Following the first stage evaluation by AGRA, candidates will be invited to apply to the University of Delaware.
-Details regarding UD’s graduate school admission can be found at: http:// www.udel.edu/gradoffice/apply/
+5) A letter of commitment from an African research institute, or university pledging to provide the fellow with in-kind research support for the African portion of their fellowship Following the first stage evaluation by AGRA, candidates will be invited to apply to the University of Delaware.
+Details regarding UD’s graduate scho admission can be found at: http:// www.udel.edu/gradoffice/apply/

-When to apply: The deadline for applications to AGRA is April 20, 2018.
-Applicants selected for further consideration will be notified by May 15, 2018 regarding how to make a formal application to the University of Delaware.
+The deadline for applications to AGRA is March 22, 2019.
+Applicants selected for further consideration will be notified by May 15, 2019 regarding how to make a formal application to the University of Delaware.

-Students are responsible for purchasing their own health insurance upon arrival to the university; for details, costs and options, see: http://www.udel.edu/gradoffice/polproc/ insurance.html
+• Financial support and travel allowance for the UD faculty mentor Students are responsible for purchasing their own health insurance upon arrival to the university; for details, costs and options, see: http://www.udel.edu/gradoffice/polproc/ insurance.html